 6. Web Scraper

-Write a program that scrapes data from a website e.g., news headlines, and product prices, and save it to a CSV file.
+Create a program that scrapes a website of data used for products, e.g., news headlines, and product prices, and saves it to a CSV file.

 7. Quiz Application